thevikas/freelancer-billing/README.md

 2. Android app for time tracking
 3. Grant customers access to monitor weekly timesheets
 4. Append task times to Jira/Gitlab issues/etc
+5. Midnight set in gtimelog, e.g. 2 a.m. should not get counted as next day

 ## Commands